Anger How It Works: How to Change Your Heart

 Matthew 12:37 For by your words you will be acquitted, and by your words you will be condemned.

-We are freed or condemned by the words we speak.
+The words we speak free us or condemn us.
 Jesus said severe judgment comes when we carelessly talk.
 This would mean we talk without caring what we say or whom we hurt.
-The Bible says this is a foolish thing to do.
+The Bible says this is foolish.

 Anger How It Works sermon video audio notes